-Since this initial work to develop conceptual models for integrated care, research into the effect of specific components on patient outcomes, most notably on depression remission, has grown rapidly.
+Since the initial work to develop conceptual models for integrated care detailed earlier, research into the effect of specific components on patient outcomes, most notably on depression remission, has grown rapidly.
 The Agency for Healthcare Research and Quality (AHRQ) and others including the Millbank Memorial fund have regularly conducted systematic literature reviews, from which this Report and Recommendations heavily draws.
-AHRQ first published their report Integration of Mental Health/Substance Abuse and Primary Care in 2008 to describe the current state of integration in various practice settings, barriers to that integration, and other factors affecting feasibility of the models such as health information technology and reimbursement structures.25 The review found 33 trials, 26 of which addressed depression, and the majority of which used the Wagner Chronic Care Model described above but that differed greatly in level of provider integration and in specific processes.
-While the individual studies tended to demonstrate positive patient outcomes (e.g., depression or anxiety remission), researchers did not find an association between level of integration (e.g., presence of care processes including screening, coordinated care, clinical monitoring, medication adherence among others) and greater improvement in outcomes.25
+AHRQ first published their report Integration of Mental Health/Substance Abuse and Primary Care in 2008 to describe the current state of integration in various practice settings, barriers to that integration, and other factors affecting feasibility of the models such as health information technology and reimbursement structures.
+The review found 33 trials, 26 of which addressed depression, and the majority of which used the Wagner Chronic Care Model described but that differed greatly in level of provider integration and in specific processes.
+While the individual studies tended to demonstrate positive patient outcomes (e.g., depression or anxiety remission), researchers did not find an association between level of integration (e.g., presence of care processes including screening, coordinated care, clinical monitoring, medication adherence among others) and greater improvement in outcomes.

 Medical homes, while not specifically focused on integrated behavioral health, meet many of the requirements of supporting a patient's behavioral and physical health needs.
-The National Committee for Quality Assurance (NCQA) has defined criteria for medical homes (also called patient-centered medical homes) that include tracking patients with a registry, case management using allied health professionals, adherence to evidence-based guidelines, self-management support, universal screening, and supported referrals to specialty care.26 Health homes, defined by the 2010 Affordable Care Act, are centered on patients with mental health and substance use disorders and other chronic conditions.27 See Figure 3: Current Models of Behavioral Health System Integration Continuum on the following page.
-Behavioral Health Integration Workgroup Updated: January 9, 2017
+The National Committee for Quality Assurance (NCQA) has defined criteria for medical homes (also called patient-centered medical homes) that include tracking patients with a registry, case management using allied health professionals, adherence to evidence-based guidelines, self-management support, universal screening, and supported referrals to specialty care.
+Health homes, defined by the 2010 Affordable Care Act, are centered on patients with mental health and substance use disorders and other chronic conditions.
+See Figure 3: Current Models of Behavioral Health System Integration Continuum on the following page for an outline of these care settings.

-The Advancing Integrated Mental Health Solutions (AIMS) Center at the University of Washington has developed the Collaborative Care Model (CCM), "a specific type of integrated care...that treats common mental health conditions such as depression and anxiety that require systematic follow-up due to their persistent nature...[focused] on defined patient populations tracked in a registry, measurement-based practice and treatment to target.
-Trained primary care providers and embedded behavioral health professionals provide evidence-based medication or psychosocial treatments, supported by regular psychiatric case consultation and treatment adjustment for patients who are not improving as expected."28 A systematic literature review of Collaborative Care for patients with anxiety or depression found 79 randomized controlled trials showing significantly greater improvement in depression and anxiety symptoms in the short and long-term and benefits for patient satisfaction.29 Patients with depression of 86 days compared to 614 days.30
+The Advancing Integrated Mental Health Solutions (AIMS) Center at the University of Washington has developed the evidence-based Collaborative Care Model (CCM), "a specific type of integrated care...that treats common mental health conditions such as depression and anxiety that require systematic follow-up due to their persistent nature...[focused] on defined patient populations tracked in a registry, measurement-based practice and treatment to target.
+Trained primary care providers and embedded behavioral health professionals provide evidence-based medication or psychosocial treatments, supported by regular psychiatric case consultation and treatment adjustment for patients who are not improving as expected."
+A systematic literature review of Collaborative Care for patients with anxiety or depression found 79 randomized controlled trials showing significantly greater improvement in depression and anxiety symptoms in the short and long-term and benefits for patient satisfaction.
+Patients with depression choosing Collaborative Care over usual care had a shorter median time to remission of depression, 86 days compared to 614 days.